roboconinc/RoboCon_docs_Website/content-docs/implementation/hardware/arm/borunte-brtirxz1515a.md

-# BORUNTE BRTIRXZ1515A
+﻿# BORUNTE BRTIRXZ1515A

+**Manufacturer**: BORUNTE
 **Model**: BRTIRXZ1515A
 **Name**: 15kg Six axis robot
-**Robot version**: 10 version
+**Robot Version**: 10 version

-> **Note**: Without further notice if specification and exterior have been changed because of improvement.
-Thanks for your understanding.
+> **Note**: Specifications and exterior may be changed without further notice due to product improvements.

-## Robot Profile
+## BRTIRXZ1515A Robot Profile

 ### Introduction

-BRTIRXZ1515A is a six-axis cooperative robot with drag-teaching function independently developed by BORUNTE. with a maximum load of 15kg and a maximum arm length of 1500mm.
-It has the functions of collision detection, 3D Visual Recognition and track reproduction.
-It is safe and efficient, intelligent and easy to use, flexible and light, economical and reliable, low power consumption and other characteristics, which greatly meet the needs in man-machine cooperation.
-Its high sensitivity and quick response can be applied to high density flexible production line, to meet the needs of product packaging, injection molding, loading and unloading, assembly and other operations, especially for man-machine collaborative work application demand.

-The protection grade reaches **IP65**.
-Dust-proof and water-proof.

-The repeat positioning accuracy is **±0.08mm**.
+BRTIRXZ1515A is a six-axis cooperative robot with drag-teaching function independently developed by BORUNTE.
+It features:
+- Maximum load: 15kg
+- Maximum arm length: 1500mm
+- Collision detection
+- 3D Visual Recognition
+- Track reproduction

+**Key Characteristics:**
+- Safe and efficient
+- Intelligent and easy to use
+- Flexible and light
+- Economical and reliable
+- Low power consumption

+The robot is designed for high-density flexible production lines and meets the needs of:
+- Product packaging
+- Injection molding
+- Loading and unloading
+- Assembly operations
+- Human-machine collaborative work

+**Protection Grade**: IP65 (dust-proof and water-proof)
+**Repeat Positioning Accuracy**: ±0.08mm

 ### Application Cases